jbannick/hellokata-java/src/modules/usinglibs/hellomodusingversionedlib1/Readme.md

 When the library is called from an app running under Java 9, the library's Java 9 code is used.

+The Java 9 library code is modularized, but this is not necessary for calling it from a non-modularized Java 9 app, just from modularized apps.

+I do it here to demonstrate that modularizing this code has no ill effects when called from a non-modularized Java 9 app.

 To build and run this library and the two apps that use it:

 - You must have the Java 9 JDK or later installed